|

 PhD Australian National University

-Her next book, co-authored with Professor Jiseung Roh, is Red Glamour: Korea’s Early Communist Women.
-Research for this book has encompassed many collections, including the State Archive for Social and Political History in Moscow, the North Korean collection at the National Library of Australia, The International Institute of Social History in Amsterdam, and the FSB Archive in Kuznetsky Most.
+Ruth’s next book, co-authored with Professor Jiseung Roh, is Red Glamour: Korea’s Early Communist Women.
+Research for this book has encompassed the State Archive for Social and Political History in Moscow, the North Korean collection at the National Library of Australia, The International Institute of Social History in Amsterdam, and the FSB Archive in Kuznetsky Most.
 Red Glamour is under contract for parallel release in English and Korean.
+Earlier collective book projects include Gender and Labour in Korea and Japan: Sexing Class, co-edited with Elyssa Faison, (Routledge 2009) and Red Love Across the Pacific, co-edited with

 MA/MSc Workshops in Research Skills and Methods